-The Sensation of anger: Like all emotions, anger shows up differently for everyone.
-However, it is most often felt like powerful rising heat around our head, face, shoulders, and hands.
+Like all emotions, anger shows up differently for everyone.
+For me, I feel anger as a powerful rising heat around my head, face, shoulders, and hands.
 Sometimes it can literally make me see red!
 How does it show up for you?

-When we let it rage we do and say things that strip us of our personal dignity and negatively affect those around us.
+When we let it rage, on the other hand, we do and say things that strip us of our personal dignity and negatively affect those around us.

-Healthy ownership/channeling of anger: Once we are in connection with our anger, we can then choose to channel it into our own personal convictions, beliefs, boundaries, and sense of self.
+Once we have a basic understanding and connection to the energy of anger in our lives, we can then choose to channel it into our own personal convictions, beliefs, boundaries, and sense of self.
 It can sometimes help to imagine a white boundary around you which represents who you are and what you believe.
 Anger can be actively channelled into strengthening that boundary.
 Anger can also provide fuel for taking action in the world – for example: starting up new ventures, making amends, or saying no.

 A perfect example of anger exists in the relationship between a parent and an adult child.
 When kids become their own adult selves, the boundaries in the parent-child relationship become unclear, and anger often flares up when they are overstepped.

-A negative relationship to anger would be directing that anger towards your parents (either actively in the form of arguments, or passively in the form of resentment), while still continuing to let them influence your beliefs about what is right or wrong in the world.
+A negative relationship to anger would be directing that anger towards your parents (either actively in the form of arguments, or passively in the form of resentment), while still continuing to let them influence your beliefs about what is right or wrong.

 When you are willing to take full ownership of who you are, the energy of anger can be used to fuel your conviction.
 I.e. You get to say what is right and wrong as an individual, and what your parents say gets to exist outside your boundary instead of within it.

 Of note: Part of holding your boundary with your parents might also mean actively maintaining the kind of relationship you want.
 E.g. It is important to me that I have a loving relationship with my parents.
-E.g. An incredibly valuable life skill to develop around anger is in learning how to actively own, process, and shift its powerful energy into loving kindness towards the person who caused the anger in the first place (life goals :-P)
+An incredibly valuable life skill to develop around anger is in learning how to actively own, process, and shift its powerful energy into loving kindness towards the person who caused the anger in the first place (life goals :-P)